World Economic Forum USA

 The World Economic Forum USA is an independent non-profit organization committed to improving the state of the world by engaging industry leaders in partnerships to shape global, regional and industry agendas.

 Incorporated as a non-profit business league and based in New York, the World Economic Forum USA is impartial and not-for-profit; it is tied to no political, partisan or national interests.
-It is the North American affiliate of the World Economic Forum, a non-profit Foundation headquartered in Geneva, Switzerland, under the supervision of the Swiss Federal Government.
+It is the North American affiliate of the World Economic Forum, an international organization for public-private cooperation headquartered in Geneva, Switzerland, under the supervision of the Swiss Federal Government.

 World Economic Forum USA Leadership Team

 Master’s in Operational Research, Aarhus School of Business, Denmark

 Former Co-CEO of SAP AG.
 Current: Foundation Board Member, Chairman of the Centre for Global Industries and Member of the Managing Board, Word Economic Forum; Member of the Supervisory Board for SAP SE, Siemens AG, Allianz SE, Danske Bank A/S and Bang & Olufsen A/S. Formerly: 1990-2002, Consulting Manager, SAP Denmark; Practice Leader, IBM Denmark; Managing Director, SAP Sweden; Regional Managing Director, Nordic region; 2002, Senior Vice-President and COO, Business Solution Group, SAP AG; 2006, Corporate Officer; Member of the Executive Council; 2008, Member of the Executive Board, SAP AG.

 Diploma in Civil Engineering, École Polytechnique Fédérale de Lausanne, Switzerland; MBA, Wharton School, University of Pennsylvania, USA